QuantEcon/lecture-python-advanced.myst/lectures/calvo_machine_learn.md

 First, because we'll want to compare the results we obtain here with those obtained with another, more structured, approach,  we copy the class `ChangLQ` to solve the LQ Chang model in this quantecon lecture {doc}`calvo`.

-We hide the cell that copies the class, but readers can find details of the class in this quantecon lecture {doc}`calvo`..
+We hide the cell that copies the class, but readers can find details of the class in this quantecon lecture {doc}`calvo`.

 ```{code-cell} ipython3
 :tags: [hide-output]